Costeer/101st-Wiki-Remade/mmw-content/index.md

 -[[lore|Battalion Lore Document]]
 ***
 ## New to the 101st?
-we have a very short Getting started guide for you so you can start defending Managed Democracy as fast as Possible [[newbie-overview]] (to list deployments type `/upcoming events` in the commands channel)
+we have a very short Getting started guide for you so you can start defending Managed Democracy as fast as Possible [[newbie-overview]]

 ***

-Certainly!
-Below is your HTML code rewritten as a reusable HTML component using a template-like structure.
-This makes it easier to understand and maintain:

 **If you are interested in doing more than just joining deployments** we have departments within our community, every member has the right to grind towards and earn [[medals]]  Here are some departments: